-For long-term preservation and storage of research data, dedicated online data repositories can be a great option.
+For long-term preservation and storage of research data, publishing your data in dedicated online data repositories can be a great option.

 While personal cloud storage (e.g., SFU Vault, DropBox, or Google Drive) might be useful for storage of your data while in the collection or processing stages, it is not recommended to use these services for stable long term preservation.

-Instead, data should be preserved either in institutional repositories, such as SFU's Research Data Repository (Radar), or in external data archives and subject-specific repositories.
+Instead, data should be preserved either in institutional repositories or in external data archives and subject-specific repositories.
 A stable and established data repository will typically manage all aspects of data preservation for you.

 Why preserve your data?